Complete Intersections with S^1-action: Proof of Theorem

-In this section we discuss the remaining case that $M^{S^1}$ is the disjoint union of a connected surface $X$ and two points $pt$ and $q$.
+In this subsection we discuss the remaining case that $M^{S^1}$ is the disjoint union of a connected surface $X$ and two points $pt$ and $q$.
+After dividing out the ineffective kernel we may assume that the $S^1$-action is effective.

 By our convention $pt$ has positive orientation.
 Since the signature of $M$ is equal to the sum of the signatures of the $S^1$-fixed point components (see (\ref{eq:22})) the orientation $\epsilon _q$ of the fixed point $q$ is $-1$.

 Let \(n_{X,1},n_{X,2}>0\) be the local weights at \(X\), \(n_{pt,1},n_{pt,2},n_{pt,3}>0\) the local weights at \(pt\) and \(n_{q,1},n_{q,2},n_{q,3}>0\) the local weights at \(q\).
 Since \(S^1\) acts effectively on \(M\), we have \(\gcd(n_{X,1},n_{X,2})=\gcd(n_{pt,1},n_{pt,2},n_{pt,3})=\gcd(n_{q,1},n_{q,2},n_{q,3})=1\).